protongraph/environment/README.md

 ## Automated builds

-**WORK IN PROGRESS**

 The goal of this repository is to compile the custom engine and all the templates automatically for all three platforms (Linux, Windows and MacOS).
-This is done through Github Actions and the artifacts should be stored somewhere in here.
-Once this is done at least once, the ConceptGraph repository can fetch these binaries and use them to export the project.
+This is done through Github Actions and the binaries are then stored in their own folder.
+The ConceptGraph CI can fetch these binaries and use them to export the project to all three platforms.
+If you're developping new features for ConceptGraph and can't build the engine, you can download the binaries directly from here.

 ## Building manually

 ### Install dependencies